 This is one of the newer hotels, and it’s located right in downtown Superior.
 This hotel has single king rooms, double queen rooms, as well as suites.
 These all have modern amenities.
 The Cobblestone hotel has a lounge, a business center, and a convenience store on site.

 We love that the Cobblestone hotel offers inclusive services like braille signage and a hearing-impaired guestroom and that everything in the hotel is accessible.
 This hotel also has a gym, an indoor pool, and complimentary breakfast, and is pet-friendly.

 St. Croix Inn

 Location: 11390 South 5th Street East, Solon Springs, WI 54873

 St. Croix Inn is the furthest away of our three hotel recommendations, but it’s well worth the thirty-two-minute drive.
 This lakeside hotel is situated on the shores of Upper Saint Croix Lake.
 We recommend booking one of the cabins or rustic rooms with lakeside views from the balcony.

 There are thirty-two rooms that have beds ranging from double to king size, with modern amenities.
 The St. Croix Inn also offers resort-style amenities on its site.
-Guests can enjoy the lakeside lounge bar and restaurant, an indoor pool, hot tub, and spa.
-Despite the rustic setting, guests here enjoy hi-speed Wi-Fi, cable TV, and continental breakfasts.
+Guests can enjoy the lakeside lounge bar and restaurant, an indoor pool, a hot tub, and a spa.
+Despite the rustic setting, guests here enjoy high-speed Wi-Fi, cable TV, and continental breakfasts.

 If you enjoy water sports, you may borrow one of the hotel’s paddle boards, boats, canoes, or kayaks.
 Guests may also rent a pontoon boat from the hotel to explore the lake for a day.